EES-TUe/congestion-management-nl/_pages/from-the-event.md

 permalink: /from-the-event/
 ---

-## 📸 From the Event

-This section documents the workshop process and highlights selected outcomes from the structured participatory discussions, including photos and links to openly available results data.
+This page documents the workshop process and highlights selected outcomes from the structured participatory discussions, including photos and links to openly available results data.

 ---